Adaptive user interfaces in systems targeting chronic disease: a systematic literature review

 \subsection{System design for the AUI}

 Based on the results from Section \ref{sec:RQ5}, the general \emph{lack of information} on system design (69\% missing) suggests serious deficiencies in the reporting of design methodology in the literature on AUI related to chronic disease management software.
 As reported in Section \ref{sec:RQ5}, descriptions of eHealth interventions are often restricted to \emph{focusing on enhanced user experiences} and their \emph{efficiency in improving health outcomes and behaviours} (evaluation results).
-Few studies in our research explain how the proposed solutions were developed, especially in the early stages of design stages when end users were involved (e.g., S5 and S6).
+Few of our selected studies explain how the proposed solutions were developed, especially in the early stages of design stages when end users were involved (e.g., S5 and S6).
 Even with studies that mentioned how they develop the system, very little information was provided without any further description (e.g., S12, S44 and S46).
-Therefore, we had to abandon them for interpretation and exclude the design approach in the taxonomy (Figure \ref{fig:Taxonomyall}).
-Two previous studies have criticised the lack of information about the design process \cite{KamelGhalibaf2019,dabbs2009user}.
+Therefore, we have to abandon them for interpretation and exclude the design approach in the taxonomy (Figure \ref{fig:Taxonomyall}).
+Two previous studies have criticised the lack of information about the design process \citep{KamelGhalibaf2019,dabbs2009user}.
 Therefore, we strongly recommend more \emph{coverage of the system design process} for reported studies in future research.
-Reporting of the design process not only improves the \emph{understandability} of the proposed solution but also allows readers to better assess the \emph{validity and reliability} of the reported approaches, tools and applications with AUI. \begin{itemize} \item \textbf{Model-driven approach:} According to Section \ref{sec:RQ5}, \textbf{\emph{model-driven approach}} is the most prevalent approach for developing the software (21\%), which is about using modelling languages as programming languages rather than merely as design languages since this can improve the productivity, quality, and longevity outlook \cite{Akiki2014}.
-This approach has received the most attention in the adaptive literature \cite{Akiki2014,Vasilyeva2005}.
-However, none of the studies applies the model-driven approach mentioned the details of the development process.\end{itemize}
+Reporting of the design process not only improves the \emph{understandability} of the proposed solution but also allows readers to better assess the \emph{validity and reliability} of the reported approaches, tools and applications with AUI.